godotengine/godot-docs/classes/class_environment.rst

 Resource for environment nodes (like :ref:`WorldEnvironment<class_WorldEnvironment>`) that define multiple environment operations (such as background :ref:`Sky<class_Sky>` or :ref:`Color<class_Color>`, ambient light, fog, depth-of-field...).
 These parameters affect the final render of the scene.
 The order of these operations is:

-- DOF Blur

-- Motion Blur
+- Depth of Field Blur

-- Bloom
+- Glow

-- Tonemap (auto exposure)
+- Tonemap (Auto Exposure)

 - Adjustments